sifex/sla-timer/docs/guide/about.md

 Examples of some time-based SLAs you can measure are:

-1. Respond to all requests within 2 hours.
+1. Respond to all requests within 2 days.
-2. Resolve high-priority requests within 24 hours.
+2. Resolve all high-priority requests within 18 hours.

 ## 👾 How are SLAs calculated?